makeruniverse/docs/docs/3D_Printing/Tutorials.md

 ![trace frame](../3D_Printing/img/trace.jpeg)

 - open website from mobile: https://trace.shapertools.com/
-- login using the makeruniverse account
+- login using the makeruniverse account (find credentials on back of the frame)
 ![trace frame](../3D_Printing/img/trace1.PNG)

 - once the frame is registered take your image